hyperledger/fabric-sdk-java/README.md

 [Maven Repository Hyperledger Fabric Java SDK](https://mvnrepository.com/artifact/org.hyperledger.fabric-sdk-java/fabric-sdk-java)

-_Make sure you're using docker images at the level of the Fabric that matches with the level of the SDK you're using in your application._
+_Make sure you're using docker images at the level of the Fabric that matches the level of the SDK you're using in your application._

 <p &nbsp; />
 <p &nbsp; />